Senator Weber Pierson's

 Legislation

-I am proud to introduce my legislative package, a bold set of bills focused on promoting health, social justice, and economic empowerment in Senate District 39.
-As your senator, I am committed to protecting our communities from harmful toxins, improving maternal health, strengthening reproductive freedom, advancing equity, and ensuring residents can reclaim what is rightfully theirs.
+As your senator, I remain committed to protecting our communities from harmful toxins, improving maternal health, strengthening reproductive freedom, advancing equity, and ensuring residents can reclaim what is rightfully theirs.

 2025 - 2026